-Process and methods Expert No gender age Professional Field Relevant organization Number of experts: 14 E1 Male 48 Cultural Management Cultural Heritage and Sampling method: Purposive E2 Male 51 Tourism Management Tourism of Isfahan Province Type of Quantitative questions: spectral E3 Female 35 Sport Management Physical Education of Number of Quantitative questions: 2 E4 Male 63 Sports Organizations Management Isfahan Province Type of Qualitative questions: open response E5 Female 58 Hotel Management Insuration and Supervision Number of Qualitative questions; 2 E6 Male 53 Tourism Management Inspection and Supervision of Guilds of Isfahan Province Type of interview: semi- structured E7 Male 44 Marketing Management Flovince Number of interview rounds: 2 (Written- Oral) E8 Female 38 Urban Planning Isfahan Management and Planning Organization Total Interview duration: 248 minutes E9 Male 36 Sports Tourism University of Tehran E10 Male 39 Sports Tourism University of Mazandaran E11 Male 44 Physical Education Shahroud University of Technology E12 Female 40 Physical Education University of E13 Male 46 Future Studies University of Imam Khomieni E14 Female 37 Future Studies University of Tarbiat Modares continue until 203 ase and assuming that it will will affect sports tourism in Qualitative questions 2- What province? challenges intil 2030? en Isfahan province in connection with the Covid-19 Quantitative questions 1- How do you evaluate the mutual effects of each of the drivers related to the covid-19 disease in the future of sports tourism in Isfahan province?
+Process and methods Expert No gender age Professional Field Relevant organization Number of experts: 14 E1 Male 48 Cultural Management Cultural Heritage and Sampling method: Purposive E2 Male 51 Tourism Management Tourism of Isfahan Province Type of Quantitative questions: spectral E3 Female 35 Sport Management Physical Education of Number of Quantitative questions: 2 E4 Male 63 Sports Organizations Management Isfahan Province Type of Qualitative questions: open response E5 Female 58 Hotel Management Inspection and Supervision Number of Qualitative questions; 2 E6 Male 53 Tourism Management of Guilds of Isfahan Province Type of interview: semi- structured E7 Male 44 Marketing Management Trovince Number of interview rounds: 2 (Written- Oral) E8 Female 38 Urban Planning Isfahan Management and Planning Organization Total Interview duration: 248 minutes E9 Male 36 Sports Tourism University of Tehran E10 Male 39 Sports Tourism University of Mazandaran E11 Male 44 Physical Education Shahroud University of Technology E12 Female 40 Physical Education University of E13 Male 46 Future Studies University of Imam Khomieni E14 Female 37 Future Studies University of Tarbiat Modares Qualitative questions 1- Considering the spread of the Covid-19 disease and assuming that it will continue until 2030, what factors and drivers will affect sports tourism in Isfahan province?
+2- What challenges threaten Isfahan province in connection with the Covid-19 Quantitative questions disease until 2030?
+1- How do you evaluate the mutual effects of each of the drivers related to the covid-19 disease in the future of sports tourism in Isfahan province?
 Please give a score from 0 to 3 (high impact = 3, medium impact = 2, low impact = 1, no impact = 0) 2- What is the importance of each of the drivers of sports tourism in Isfahan province in relation to the spread of the Covid-19 disease?
-3- What is the probability of the occurrence of each of the drivers of sports tourism in Isfahan province in Isfahan province in connection with the spread of the Covid-19 disease?
+3- What is the probability of the occurrence of each of the drivers of sports tourism in Isfahan province in connection with the spread of the Covid-19 disease?